Culture & Institutional Excellence

 It is during the interview process that strengths and weaknesses of candidates start to become more evident.
 It is also a time when implicit bias can start to sneak into the process (e.g., “I don't know why I feel so comfortable with this candidate!”).
 This is a good time to repeat the primary objectives for the position and the key areas you wish to assess in the search and keep them “front and center” in the evaluation process.

-Decide what information relevant to DEI your search committee most needs from the candidate (areas of DEI-related expertise, curricular development around DEI issues, connecting DEI to the general field of study, inclusive and equity-minded teaching practices, experience working with students from various social identities, DEI- centered research agenda, mentoring/service experience, program building, etc.) and let that guide your selection of questions related to this area.
+Decide what information your search committee most needs from the candidate (certain areas of expertise, inclusive curricular development , inclusive and equity-minded teaching practices, experience working with students from various backgrounds , research agendas that center issues of equity, mentoring/service experience with students from all backgrounds, program building, etc.) and let that guide your selection of questions related to this area.

 Back to top

-Diversity questions should be utilized in rounds one and two of the interview process.
+A choice from this list of questions (or similar) should be utilized in rounds one and two of the interview process.
 Use more than one when needing to cover multiple areas or to gain clarity on previous answers/statements.
 The committee may decide to use one of the sample questions included below or they may create a more appropriate question for their recruitment.
-The question selected must be submitted in the recruitment plan and approved by OUDI.
+The question selected must be submitted in the recruitment plan and approved by OUDI and Academic Personnel.

-1. Please describe your experience teaching underrepresented students, and how does your teaching philosophy help all students to be successful?
+1. Please describe your experience teaching a wide variety of students, and how does your teaching philosophy help all students to be successful?

-2. How do you foresee yourself contributing to Cal Poly’s commitment to DEI?
+2. How do you foresee yourself contributing to Cal Poly’s commitment to its major initiatives?

-3. What does it mean for you to have a commitment to diversity, equity, and inclusion?
+3. What does it mean for you to have a commitment to universal student success?
 How have you demonstrated that commitment, and how would you see yourself demonstrating it in this role?

-4. How have your experiences prepared you to advance our institution’s commitment to diversity, equity and inclusion?
+4. How have your experiences prepared you to advance our institution’s commitment to universal student success?

-5. In what ways have you attempted to advance your understanding of diversity, equity, and inclusion issues?
+5. In what ways have you attempted to advance your understanding of the experiences of students from all backgrounds?
 Can you provide specific examples of how you have applied that knowledge to your teaching, research, and/or service?

-1. What strategies have you used to foster equity in your courses?
-This could include course design, as well as interactions with students.
+1. What strategies have you used to foster a fair learning environment in your courses?
+This could include inclusive course design, as well as interactions with students.

 2. Please describe an experience you have had that demonstrates your knowledge and awareness of the culturally diverse backgrounds of students.